-You have added a new advanced throttling policy.
+You have added a new advanced rate limiting policy.
 You can now apply it to an API or a resource.

 Adding multiple conditional groups

-You can configure multiple conditional groups when defining a tier for advanced throttling policies.
-For example, it is possible to apply both an IP based throttling and a query param condition in a single advanced policy.
+You can configure multiple conditional groups when defining a tier for advanced rate limiting policies.
+For example, it is possible to apply both an IP based rate limiting and a query parameter condition in a single advanced policy.

-Application-level throttling policies are applicable per access token generated for an application.
+Application-level rate limiting policies are applicable per access token generated for an application.

 - Sign in to the Admin Portal using the URL https://localhost:9443/admin and your admin credentials (admin/admin by default).

-- Click Application Policies under the Rate Limiting Policies section to see the set of existing throttling tiers.
+- Click Application Policies under the Rate Limiting Policies section to see the set of existing rate limiting tiers.

 To add a new tier, click Add Policy.